Rogannn/Maki-Bot/README.md

 Run launcher.py to use

+To login in admin side, use this account:
+username: sample admin
+password: 123

 # Current problems occuring when running Maki Bot:
 They only appear for certain reasons that can be easily avoided and not have bad effect.